Current projects

 In response to the submissions to the first consultation round, the Committee issued a second consultation paper in May 2021.

-Any person interested in obtaining more information should consult the project page, and can also view the minutes from previous meetings under "Committee Minutes".
+Any person interested in obtaining more information should consult the project page, and can also view the record of the Committee's discussions in the minutes from previous meetings under "Committee Minutes".

 Costs for Litigants in Person